codatio/codat-docs/blog/230901-new-products.md

 <!--truncate-->

-The standardized Codat Accounting, Banking, and Commerce APIs you might be familiar with have a large array of functionality, but it can be difficult to know how to how to use them to achieve what you're trying to achieve.
+The standardized Codat Accounting, Banking, and Commerce APIs you might be familiar with have a large array of functionality, but it can be difficult to know how to use them to achieve what you're trying to achieve.

-**We've repackaged all the functionality you're using today into a new, clearer set of products aligned to the your usecase.**
+**We've repackaged all the functionality you're using today into a new, clearer set of products aligned to your use case.**

 ## What's changed?

-- Assess is now part of our [Lending API](/lending/overview), and enhances the existing powerful Assess features with the ability to fetch the underlying financial data.
+- Assess is now part of our [Lending API](/lending/overview) that enhances the existing powerful Assess features with the ability to fetch the underlying financial data.
-- If you're [automating payables](/usecases/summary/automating-payables) (for example, paying supplier bills) then our new product [Sync for Payables](/payables/overview) has all the Accounting API features you need.
+- If you're [automating payables](/usecases/summary/automating-payables) (for example, paying supplier bills), then our new [Sync for Payables](/payables/overview) product has all the Accounting API features you need.
 - If you're [managing payroll](/usecases/summary/managing-payroll) (for example, reconciling payroll within a user's accounting platform), try our [Sync for Payroll](/payroll/overview) product.

 Our existing Sync for Commerce, Sync for Expenses, and Bank Feeds API products remain unchanged.

-Each of these new products comes equipped with an [SDK libraries](/get-started/libraries) to get you up and running asap, including our brand new [C# libraries](https://github.com/codatio/client-sdk-csharp).
+Each of these new products comes equipped with an [SDK libraries](/get-started/libraries) to get you up and running ASAP, including our brand new [C# libraries](https://github.com/codatio/client-sdk-csharp).

 ## What does this mean for you?

 If you've already built to Codat... **Nothing.**

-Although things look a little different round here, none of our endpoints or features have changed, and you'll be able to continue using our standardized Accounting, Banking, and Commerce APIs.
-Our API references and SDKs are still available, and you
+Although things look a little different round here, none of our endpoints or features have changed.
+You are able to continue using our standardized Accounting, Banking, and Commerce APIs, and their API references and SDKs are still accessible.

-If you're just starting your journey with Codat, then you can immediately start making the most of our repackaged documents.
+If you're just starting your journey with Codat, then you can immediately start making the most of our repackaged products.

 ## Our products